 Bitumen rolled roofing seams are welded together.
 The longest advantage of bitumen roofing is its durability.

 However, modified bitumen roofing has a longer life expectancy than most other types of rolled roofing.
-In addition, Bitumen roofing can survive for more than 20 years if properly maintained.
+If properly maintained, it can survive for more than 20 years.

 5. Asphalt Rolled Roofing

-While this roll roofing material is less expensive than rubber, it is less durable.
-On the other hand, it may be installed fast, saving you a lot of money on labor.
+This roll roofing material is less expensive than rubber but less durable.
+On the other hand, it may be installed quickly, saving you a lot of money on labor.

 6. Smooth Finished Rolled Roofing

-Smooth finished rolled roofing is typically composed of saturated organic felt that is commonly coated with mica or talc to smooth it out.
+Smooth-finished rolled roofing typically comprises saturated organic felt commonly coated with mica or talc to smooth it out.

 7. Mineral Finished Rolled Roofing

 Roofs with a rolled surface are more durable than those with a smooth finish.
-Also, the mineral finish is primarily made of fiberglass, or organic roofing felt.
-After that, the material is wet with hot asphalt before coating with rock or mineral granules.
+Also, the mineral finish is primarily made of fiberglass or organic roofing felt.
+The material is then wet with hot asphalt before being coated with rock or mineral granules.

 8. Saturated Felt Rolled Roofing

-Another type of rolled roofing is saturated felt, which is utilized as an underlying product to support other materials rather than as a finishing material.
+Another type of rolled roofing is saturated felt, utilized as an underlying product to support other materials rather than a finishing material.

 Roof felt creates saturated rolled roofing, which is subsequently saturated with asphalt.
 This roofing material can also be used as a base layer for other rolled roofing types.